mor10/OpenAI-API-Building-Front-End-Voice-Apps-with-the-Realtime-API-and-WebRTC-2027322/README.md

 OPENAI_API_KEY=your-api-key
 ```

-3. Run the server from terminal by navigating to the `/auth-server/` directory and running
+3. In a dedicated terminal, start the server by navigating to the `/auth-server/` directory and running

 ```bash
 node server.js
 ```

-4. In Codespaces, go to Ports and set port `3000` to **Public**.
+4. In Codespaces, go to Ports and set the visibility of port `3000` to **Public**.
 5. Copy the live URL for `auth-server` (e.g., `https://<RANDOM-GENERATED-URI>-3000.app.github.dev`)
-6. In both `/project-baseline/` and `/project-completed/`, copy `.env.local.template` to `.env.local` and set `NEXT_PUBLIC_AUTH_SERVER_URL=` to the `auth-server` URL.
+6. In `/sandbox/`, copy `.env.local.template` to `.env.local` and set `NEXT_PUBLIC_AUTH_SERVER_URL=` to the `auth-server` URL.

 To stop the auth server, run `Ctrl+C` in the terminal.

 ## Setting up the MCP Server

-The project comes with a simple Python-based MCP server to enable external connections for the voice agent.
-It is found in the `./mcp-server/` folder.
-The MCP server queries live weather data from any given location from Open Meteo's public API and returns the information to the MCP client (in this case the voice agent).

-### Setting up the MCP Server
+Just like the development auth server, the MCP server needs to run in its own terminal with its port visibility set to **Public** in Codespaces.

-1. Navigate to the `/mcp-server/` directory in terminal
+1. In a dedicated terminal, navigate to the `/mcp-server/` directory
 2. Install the dependencies using `uv sync`
 3. Start the MCP server using `uv run mcp_open_meteo/server.py`
-4. In Codespaces, go to Ports and set port `8000` to **Public**.
+4. In Codespaces, go to Ports and set the visibility of port `8000` to **Public**.
-5. Identify the live URL for the MCP server, and it to `mcp-config.js`.
-6. In `/project-complete/agents/weatherAgent.ts`, update the `serverUrl` property with the live URL of your MCP server.
+5. In Module 07, follow the instructions to set the MCP server URL in the front-end app.

 To stop the MCP server, run `Ctrl+C` in the terminal.

 ## Running the Front-End App

-To run the projects in either `/project-baseline/` or `/project-completed/`:
+The front-end app is built with Next.js and uses the standard Next.js development server that allows for hot-reloading while you work.

+The app also needs its own dedicated terminal meaning you'll have three terminals running at the same time.

 1. Open the folder in terminal
 2. Install the dependencies using `npm install`
 3. Start the development server using `npm run dev`
 4. Open the provided localhost URL in your browser

-To test the app on other devices, set the port for the live server to **Public**.
+**TIP:** To test the app on other devices, in Codespaces go to Ports and set the visibility of port `9307` to **Public**.

 ## Instructor